mdziegielowski/astra-glorii-homini_esp32-cansat/README.md

 * SD card saving system using buffer allowing to collect more data and relieve the card from overload
 * LoRa package sending

-#### Futures plans and modifications:
+#### Planned future modifications:
-Due to the mission objectives it is required to gather the maximum amount of data, which will not be as effortless as it may seems.
-However, CanSat is obligated to send a packege of mesurements through the radio comunication module each second.
-All of these operations would cost a lot of time, so that is why we consider multithreading as needed to provide best performance.
+* multithreading as needed to provide best performance
+* GPS calibration function which will set $GPRMC as the only protocol used in communication must be included in the code.